 Why would you want to open yourself to such details and observation?

 To see and understand what you might not have otherwise, from a different or unusual angle.

 And why would you want to do that?

 A richer, more fulfilling experience.
 Greater happiness, more lifelong satisfaction through discerned meaning.

 If we employ the beginner’s mind, there are no guarantees though.
 There are only possibilities, just as in life itself.
 The trick is how to see and open those possibilities.

 So how do we activate the beginner's mind while traveling?

-Applying the Beginner’s Mindset in Travel
+How to Activate the Beginner’s Mind in Travel

 Absorb one step at a time.